 eCommons, the University of Dayton’s open-access institutional repository, provides a permanent home for the scholarly work of the University’s faculty, staff and students.
-It’s part of an international network of institutional repositories called the Digital Commons, all administered by bepress, a division of Berkeley Electronic Press in Berkeley, Calif.
+It’s part of an international network of institutional repositories called the Digital Commons, all administered by bepress in Berkeley, California.
 It has four main functions:

 Faculty scholarship: Putting your working, accepted and published papers, posters, presentations and creative works in eCommons increases the discoverability of your work through major search engines.